e-gov/PH-sample-provider-python/README.md

 # Adapter application (Python)

-This application is an adapter for Pääsuke written in Python Flask.
+This application is an adapter for [Pääsuke](https://github.com/e-gov/PH) written in Python Flask.
-This is used by a party who keeps mandates on their side but offers a standard service for Pääsuke for it to query mandates.
+This can be used by a party who keeps mandates on their side and offers a standard web service for Pääsuke for it to query mandates.

 The idea is that there is a Postgres database that keeps the data.
-Into that Postgres database we create view and procedures that this app calls.
+Into that Postgres database we create view and stored procedures that this app calls.

 ## Sequence diagram illustrating the application
 ![Sequence diagram](doc/sequence-diagram-pr.png)